mnmohsen/personalwebsite/_projects/demo-project/index.md

 The top joint follows the same basic structural principle but is adapted to the geometry and packaging of the tank-side interface.

-The real clevis joints permit rotation primarily about their pin axes.
+The clevis joints permit rotation primarily about their pin axes.

-The simplified member and local-buckling models used idealized constraints to isolate the tube behavior.
-Those models were not intended to claim that the complete joints had already been structurally verified.

-The remaining joint-level work includes:

-- clevis pin shear
-- clevis pin bending
-- bearing stress around pin holes
-- bracket bending
-- bracket local yielding
-- bolt shear and tension
-- weld strength
-- heat-affected-zone properties
-- interface stiffness
-- eccentric load introduction
-- manufacturing tolerances
-- assembly access

 ## System Integration